When thinking about the sinking of the Titanic, the majority of people assume that the iceberg was the only cause of the sinking.

 Charles Herbert Lightoller – source.

-The Titanic was an ocean liner who’s purpose was to take guests from A to B, modern cruise ships don’t have the same purpose, instead placing emphasis on the onboard experience.
+The Titanic was an ocean liner whose purpose was to take guests from A to B. Modern cruise ships don’t have the same purpose, instead emphasising the onboard experience.

 Why Did They Think The Titanic Couldn’t Sink?

-The captain of the Titanic, 62 year old Edward Smith, had previously been the captain of Titanic’s sister ship, the Olympic.
-He had fourty years experience working at sea.
+The captain of the Titanic, 62-year-old Edward Smith, had previously been the captain of Titanic’s sister ship, the Olympic.
+He had forty years of experience working at sea.

 Due to overconfidence, there were no safety drills on board the ship before she sank.

-A safety drill was scheduled for for 14th but was replaced by a church service.
+A safety drill was scheduled for the 14th April, but was replaced by a church service.

 Why Didn’t The Titanic Have Enough Life Boats?

-Thankfully there are now laws that mean that cruise ships have to have space in the lifeboats for every guest and plenty extra in case of any damage to the lifeboats.
+Thankfully, there are now laws that require cruise ships to have space in the lifeboats for every guest and plenty extra in case the lifeboats are damaged.

-Due in part to overconfidence by guests, the first lifeboats to leave the Titanic were not full.
-Many guests thought it would be safer to stay on the ‘unsinkable’ ship.
+The first lifeboats to leave the Titanic were not even full.
+Many guests thought staying on the ‘unsinkable’ ship would be safer.

 “The people on the boat never realized that the boat would sink, and not many people took the opportunity of going into the lifeboat.
 They thought it was a greater risk leaving the ship”.